 - Almost a fifth of internal fraud cases are non-cash thefts.
 This can include stealing inventory or other tangible assets for personal use or to sell or profit.
 Sometimes fraudsters even have products shipped directly to a home address!
 Unexplained entries, altered records, fictitious sales, and write offs are good clues that there may be a problem with company property walking off.

 - Other common internal fraud types include: skimming, expense reimbursement, payroll fraud, check tampering, cash on hand manipulation, cash larceny, financial statement fraud, and register theft.
+Why not check out this Redirect to the final step website, they provide blog posts all about cybersecurity, which may help you deal with some frauds in an IT-based business.

 Preventing Internal Fraud